DataIntellectTech/TorQ/docs/Processes.md

 Below, we list all the built-in checks that we offer as part of the Data Quality Checker.

-- `.dqc.constructchkeck` - Used to check if a construct exists.
+- `.dqc.constructchkeck` - Checks if a construct exists.
-- `.dqc.tableticking` - Used to check if a table has obtained records within a specified time period.
+- `.dqc.tableticking` - Checks if a table has obtained records within a specified time period.
-- `.dqc.chkslowsub` - Used to check queues on handles to make sure there are no slow subscribers.
+- `.dqc.chkslowsub` - Checks queues on handles to make sure there are no slow subscribers.
 - `.dqc.tablecount` - Checks a table count against a number.
 This can be a `>`, `<` or `=` relationship.
 - `.dqc.tablehasrecords` - A projection of `.dqc.tablecount` that is used to check if a table is non-empty.
-- `.dqc.attrcheck` - Checks that a tables acutal schema matches the expectation.
+- `.dqc.attrcheck` - Checks that a tables actual schema matches the expectation.
 - `.dqc.anomalychk` - Checks the percentage of anomalies in certain columns of a table are below a given threshold.
 - `.dqc.freeform` - Checks if a query has passed correctly.
 - `.dqc.schemacheck` - Checks if the meta of a table matches expectation.